Home > Management > Remote work > Successful remote meetings

 Leading a remote meeting: the art of communication

-And then, of course, there is the running of the meeting itself.
+And then, of course, there is the meeting itself.
 In addition to the classic recommendations on the quality of the equipment and the connection (on which the quality of the shared sounds and images depends), it will be important to fix the rules of communication.
 These include

 • the warm invitation to everyone to activate their cameras;